Building Libraries and Library Additions: A Selected Annotated Bibliography

 Library Journal.
 137, no. 19 (November 15, 2012): 16-37.
 Annual Year in Architecture issue.

 Every year, Library Journal, a magazine published by Media Source, Inc., reports the results of their survey on new and newly-renovated library buildings, with a summary listing of costs and funding sources.
 Usually found in the December issue and so an issue earlier than usual, the November 15, 2012 cover story, Year in Architecture 2012: Waves of the Future [8 Photo Galleries], by Bette-Lee Fox, features 107 public library projects and 19 academic library projects, separated out into New Buildings, Additions, and Renovations categories, along with the Six-Year Cost Summary.
 As usual, an alphabetical list of all of the architecture firms (pages 30-31) and then the Architect Showcase (pages 32-37), a special photographic advertising section for the architects, is included.
 This article is always reprinted (without the color photographs) in the Library and Book Trade Almanac™ annual reference publication.
-Additional resources in library buildings, furnishings, and equipment can be accessed via Library Journal Architecture, Buildings, & Facilities.
+Additional resources in library buildings, furnishings, and equipment can be accessed via Library Journal Architecture, Buildings, & Facilities including the annual Spring and Fall Library By Design supplements.

 McCarthy, Richard C. Managing Your Library Construction Project: A Step-by-Step Guide.
 Chicago: American Library Association, 2007.